ramanveerji/FridayUserbot-Pyrogram/README.md

 (at your option) any later version.

 # History
-Project Friday Was Started as Fork Of Indian Bot (Now Depreciated).
+* *Project Friday Was Started as Fork Of Indian Bot (Now Depreciated).
-After Friday Become More Advance, I Fianlly Decided to not to run as Fork and as independent Repo.
+* *After Friday Become More Advance, I Fianlly Decided to not to run as Fork and as independent Repo.
-Friday Never Stopped Involving, With Daily Updates And Bugs Fixes.
-Friday Once Became Most Deployed Userbot in TG and Most Watched Userbot Tutorial in TG.
+* *Friday Never Stopped Involving, With Daily Updates And Bugs Fixes.
+Friday Once Became Most Deployed Userbot in TG and Most Watched Userbot Tutorial on Youtube.
-Friday Has Now Become one Repo For Kangers To Kang (Just Because They Know Whats Best).
+* *Friday Has Now Become one Repo For Kangers To Kang (Just Because They Know Whats Best).
-Please Consider Using Orginal Repo Instead Of Kangs For Your Own Safety.
+* *Please Consider Using Orginal Repo Instead Of Kangs For Your Own Safety.